-Start by taking your larger 2.5-2.8″ wood slab sizes and cutting them in half.
+- Start by taking your larger 2.5-2.8″ wood slice sizes and cutting them in half.
 I used a chop saw for this. (well actually, my husband wouldn’t let me touch it and he sawed these for me. 😉

-Next, lay out all of your border pieces first before you glue.
-You will have to move pieces around a bit like a puzzle to make sure it all fits just right and you may go over the edge a bit off of the felt.
+3. Next, lay out all of your border pieces first before you glue.
+You will have to move pieces around a bit like a puzzle to make sure the wood slice halves all fits just right and you may go over the edge a bit off of the felt.
 The wood pieces can hang over the felt a bit, just as long as there is a bit of felt to glue the slab on.
-You won’t need much hot glue on each piece to stick – just a dab or two on each piece is fine.
+You won’t need much hot glue on each piece to stick – just a dab or two on each piece is enough.

-I used the color green for my felt, but honestly wish I had gray or brown so that it would blend better with the wood.
+4. I used the color green for my felt, but honestly, wish I had gray or brown so that it would blend better with the wood.
 If you have a color in your room you want to bring out a bit, then go ahead and use that!